 Today Bracken Leas is a two form entry primary school with fourteen classes all named after animal homes.
 The school is well resourced with all the facilities you would expect of a modern school of this size.
 We are lucky to have a well-stocked library with a wide selection of fiction and non-fiction books for the children in the school to access.

 The school boasts a purpose built Food Technology Room with an induction hob to allow children to safely prepare and cook food.
-We are well equipped with two computer suites as well as iPads, an eco-area, outdoor classroom and extensive grounds.
+We are well equipped with banks of laptops a computer suite within key stage 1 as well as iPads, an eco-area, outdoor classroom, multi use games area and extensive grounds.

 The Hawksmoor Learning Trust

 Bracken Leas joined the Hawksmoor Learning Trust on April 1st 2017.
 The HLT is a newly formed Multi Academy Trust (MAT) which strives for excellence in all its schools, providing the highest quality education for all pupils.
 Being part of a MAT enables Bracken Leas to work collaboratively in continuous improvement and innovation, optimising opportunities for sharing resources.